hi-18-K/collegediary1/README.md

 ## Thanks for reading :)
 ## Feel free to suggest anything new..and helping with resources related with this project!
 ### :upside_down_face:

+for running the system in your local environment follow the instructions:-

+1. clone the repository in your local environment.
+2. start command-line interface.
+3. change path to the project directory.
+4. run command - "python manage.py makemigrations blog" -> "python manage.py makemigrations users" -> "python manage.py makemigrations project"
+                 -all (without inverted commas)
+5. run the project by command:- 'python manage.py runserver'
+6. on your browser open localhost:8000 to check out the functionality.

+What we can do further with this site:-
+1. using filters(by tags) and search (search bar)for project and blog section.
+2. Implement clustring to let the user see relevant data on his/her home screen.
+3. Making mobile app and using both at college level.

+You can add more if can think of..!!